yochannah/carpentries.org/pages/python-django-developer.md

 ## About Us

-We are a [Core Team](https://carpentries.org/team/) of 13 staff and independent contractors, with a nine-person Executive Council.
+We are a [Core Team](https://carpentries.org/team/) of thirteen staff and independent contractors, with a nine-person Executive Council.
 We are a fiscally sponsored project of the 501(c)3 [Community Initiatives](http://communityin.org/).
 We have [a large community](https://carpentries.org/instructors-map/) of instructors and